Kreativ Auto

 Pre-facelift vs facelift differences

-• Earlier Mk2 Tiguans can leak in similar ways, but this page is grouped around the facelift-era ownership window.
+• Earlier Mk2 Tiguans can leak in similar ways, but the guidance is grouped around the facelift-era ownership window.

 Hybrid vs gas differences